-- Annual leave continues to accrue during a period of maternity leave. - Where an individual is unable to take all of the annual leave entitlement before the end of the leave year it will be carried over to the appropriate year when they return to work. - Public holidays are not paid during maternity leave.
-However, public holidays are accrued during maternity leave and can be reallocated upon an individual's return to work. - Individuals must notify the People Systems Support Team upon their return to work to reallocate any accrued public holidays.
-These must be taken within the leave year in which an individual returns to work.
+Annual leave continues to accrue during a period of maternity leave.

+- Where an individual is unable to take all of the annual leave entitlement before the end of the leave year it will be carried over to the appropriate year when they return to work. - Any bank holidays falling within the maternity period will be reimbursed allowing the individual to take them upon their return to work. - The individual must notify the People Systems Support Team upon their return to work to reallocate any accrued bank holidays.
+These will then be treated in the same way as annual leave.